bmndc/nokia-leo/README.md

 > [Murphy's Law] states, "Anything that can go wrong, will go wrong".
 It's a proverb from the late 1940s, and while it may not be as academically accurate and influential as [Newton's laws of motion], it's generally acknowledged in technology as a rule of thumb.
 Even if you do the best you can, things can unexpectedly go south, so it's always good to prepare for the worst.

 - To export your contacts from the built-in Contacts app, go to *Contacts → Options → Settings → Export contacts*.
 From there, choose to either save to a CSV file on your SD card, send through Bluetooth to other devices, or upload to Web services such as Google Contacts and Microsoft Outlook.
 	- You can also use third-party backup services and tools such as [PhoneCopy in KaiStore] or D3SXX's [kaios-backup] etc.
 - On debug-enabled devices, you can sideload `certified` apps such as D3SXX's [kaios-backup] or Fiachra1993's [kaios-sms-backup], which uses Firefox OS APIs to export your text messages to JSON or CSV files.
 - Built-in Calendar app allows syncing events through Google, ActiveSync or CalDAV accounts.
 If you only have a small number of events, you can migrate each of those to your online calendars. strukturart's [greg] also allows syncing events with Nextcloud.
 - Each entry in the Notes app can be shared over texts, Bluetooth or email.
 - On internal storage or SD card (whichever you chose under *Settings → Storage → Default media location*), captured photos and videos are stored under `DCIM`; whereas recorded voice files are stored under `audio`.
-		- To get your phone to show up on the computer as external storage, turn on *USB Storage* under *Settings
+	- To get your phone to show up on the computer as external storage, turn on *USB Storage* under *Settings → Storage*.

 For backing up application data (excluding WhatsApp chats), system preferences and partition images, see [Back up system partitions].